Boxing News: Manny Pacquiao Set To Fight In April, Opponent To Be Revealed In January

 The potential superfight between Manny Pacquiao and Conor McGregor started to circulate after Pacquiao’s controversial Instagram post.
 On Thanksgiving day, “Pacman” greeted “The Notorious” followed by the hashtags #realboxingmatch #2018.
 Unfortunately, Pacquiao told ABS-CBN that there is still no response from McGregor’s camp.

 Meanwhile, according to MMA Mania, Floyd Mayweather Jr. has returned to the gym, looking sharp and fast as always.
-There are speculations that the undefeated boxing champ is talking about one more fight.
+There is speculation that the undefeated boxing champ is talking about one more fight.
 Manny Pacquiao will surely love the idea of having a rematch against Mayweather.
 However, as of now, it remains questionable if “Money” is interested in fighting Pacquiao for the second time.